biorack/BASTet/doc/custom_analysis.rst

 This step makes your analysis "self-sufficient" in that it allows you to execute your analysis from the command-line.

-Some important features of ``omsi_analysis_base``
+Some important features of ``analysis_base``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``omsi.analysis.omsi_analysis_base`` is the base class for all omsi analysis functionality.
+``omsi.analysis.analysis_base`` is the base class for all omsi analysis functionality.
 The class provides a large set of functionality designed to facilitate i) storage of analysis data in the omsi HDF5 file format and ii) integration of new analysis capabilities with the OpenMSI web API and the OpenMSI web-based viewer (see Viewer functions below for details), iii) support for data provenance, and iv) in combination with the `omsi_analysis_driver` module enable the direct execution of analysis, e.g, from the command line

 Slicing
 """""""
-``omsi_analysis_base`` implements basic slicing to access data stored in the main member variables.
+``analysis_base`` implements basic slicing to access data stored in the main member variables.
 By default the data is retrieved from __data_list by the __getitem__(key) function, which implements the [..] operator, i.e., the functions returns __data_list[key]['data'].
 The key is a string indicating the name of the paramter to be retrieved.
 If the key is not found in the __data_list then the function will try to retrieve the data from __parameter_list instead.
 By adding "parameter/key" or "dependency/key" one may also explicitly retrieve values from the __parameter_list and __dependency_list.

 Important Member Variables
 """"""""""""""""""""""""""

 * ``analysis_identifier`` defines the name for the analysis used as key in search operations.
 * ``__data_list`` defines a list of ``omsi.analysis.analysis_data.analysis_data`` objects to be written to the HDF5 file.
 Derived classes need to add all data that should be saved for the analysis in the omsi HDF5 file to this dictionary.
 See ``omsi.analysis.analysis_data`` for details.
 * ``parameters``  List of ``parameter_data`` to be written to the HDF5 file.
 Derived classes need to add all parameter data that should be saved for the analysis in the omsi HDF5 file to this dictionary using the provided ``add_parameter(...)`` function.
-See ``omsi.analysis.analysis_data`` and ``add_parameter(..)`` function of ``omsi_analysis_base`` for details.
+See ``omsi.analysis.analysis_data`` and ``add_parameter(..)`` function of ``analysis_base`` for details.
 * ``data_names`` is a list of strings of all names of analysis output datasets.
 These are the target names for __data_list. **NOTE** Names of parameters specified in ``parameters`` and ``data_names`` should be distinct.

 I/O functions